BIOGRAPHY

 In 2019, she was awarded First Prize and the Osaka Governor Award at the 20th International Osaka Music Competition in Japan.

-Orchestral work include soloist engagements with the alps Angeles Philharmonic under the baton of Gustavo Dudamel in the 2018 European tour, and the Singapore Symphony Orchestra.
+Orchestral work include soloist engagements with the Los Angeles Philharmonic under the baton of Gustavo Dudamel in the 2018 European tour, and the Singapore Symphony Orchestra.
 She also performed with the Guildhall Cantata Ensemble as a soprano soloist in Handel in Buxtehude Cantatas at the London Handel Festival conducted by James Johnstone.

 Victoria has been generously supported by The Leverhulme Trust, the Guildhall Trust, William Hanz Scholarship, Hamish Dyer Young Musicians’ Scholarship, and the Countess of Munster Music Trust Derek Butler Award.